matiasvlevi/github-backup/README.md

 # github-backup

-Clone all of your user-hosted repositories.
+Clone all of your github repositories.

 ### Install